We have come a long way from learning content personalization to exploring its backend mechanisms.

 - Social actions.
 The total number of shares on social networks, i.e. reactions, comments and shares on Facebook, Twitter, etc.

-Every newsroom has its primary metric.
+Every newsroom has its primary metric in their editorial analytics.
 For example, our clients CN Group focuses on their recirculation rate, and Express.co.uk is more focused on CTR.
 A detailed analysis of separate factors like CTR or recirculation helps you make the content personalized, as data allows businesses to analyze people's behavior deeper.

 4. Make decisions

 This step requires a smart attitude and the ability to make quick decisions.
-You don’t need to be an expert analyst to make high-quality professional conclusions.
+You don’t need to be an expert analyst and use professional data analytics tools to make high-quality professional conclusions.

 You can always find out what’s wrong with poorly performing articles and fix them.
 Here are several examples: